bookofproofs/bookofproofs.github.io/_sources/history/20th-century/turan.md

 **Paul Turán** was a Hungarian mathematician who worked in number theory.

 ### Mathematical Profile (Excerpt):
-* Paul Turán (or Turán Pál in Hungarian) was the eldest son having two brothers and one sister.
 * Paul was a brilliant pupil at secondary school in Budapest, showing at this stage his remarkable mathematical abilities.
 * Turán entered Pázmány Péter University of Budapest already showing his potential for research.
 * In 1933 Turán was awarded his diploma which qualified him to teach mathematics and science, and he continued working for his doctorate.